Actifio/restapisamples/python/readme.md

 ### Add the user before they login
 To ensure the user has the correct role the first time it logs in, manually adding the user to the Management Console BEFORE the first login is recommended.
-After you create the user in Google IAM, login to your Management Console, go to Manage → Users and select Create User
+After you create the user in Google IAM, assign one of the Google Cloud Backup and DR Roles to your account.

-Now enter the Service account email as the Username and select the relevant roles.

-You can now proceed to login having 'pre-added' user and assigned it a Management Console role.

 ### Configure the Python script